 1.2 Who will the proposal have the potential to affect?

-Bristol City Council workforce Service users In the wider community Commissioned services City partners / Stakeholder organisations Additional comments: Impacts mainly through improved and accelerated scheme delivery
+☑ Bristol City Council workforce ⊠ Service users ☐ Commissioned services ☐ City partners / Stakeholder organisations Additional comments: Impacts mainly through improved and accelerated scheme delivery

 1.3 Will the proposal have an equality impact?